fliperamos88/live-news-app/README.md

 ## Description

 Stay up-to-date with the latest headlines using this real-time news application.
-Powered by WebSockets and the News API, it delivers breaking news and updates directly to your browser.
+Powered by WebSockets and the News API, it delivers breaking news and updates directly to your browser with updates every 15 minutes.

 ## Tech Stack